A Philosophy of Software Design

 “These concepts may not immediately identify the best design, but you can use them to compare design alternatives and guide your exploration of the design space.”

-With that being said, a lot of the concepts in the book was assuringly the same concepts covered in the SWE courses I took at UVA.
-What was missing for me was there wasn’t a discussion on broader software architecture, patterns, and teams which invariably effect the design process.
-Ultimately, my take-away was realization that each layer of abstraction in software development involves a nuanced “dance” that gets consumed by the next layer up.
-Understanding and managing these interactions is crucial for effective design and implementation.
+With that being said, a lot of the concepts in the book were reassuringly the same concepts covered in the courses I took at UVA.
+What was missing for me was there wasn’t a discussion on broader software architecture, patterns, and culture, which invariably affect the software design process.

 Main Red Flags